 Build the new pharmacy as indicated in the diagram approved by the College.

 It is the responsibility of the pharmacy owner to understand what the physical requirements are before building the pharmacy.
 Refer to Appendix B for further information.

 Notify the Licensure Department of any changes to the original diagram submitted or the proposed opening date in your change of location application to avoid delays in the next phase of the process.

 Note: the new location cannot be open to the public until a pharmacy licence has been issued to the new location.
 Otherwise, the new location will be operating unlawfully without a pharmacy licence

 - Pre-Opening Process

-The authorized representative/manager must complete and submit the following documents to the College at least 45 days prior to the proposed opening date (submissions 30 days prior to the proposed opening date are recommended to allow for sufficient time to review and address any non-compliant items):
+The authorized representative/manager must complete and submit the following documents to the College no later than 14 days prior to the proposed opening date (submissions 30 days prior to the proposed opening date are recommended to allow for sufficient time to review and address any non-compliant items):

 Pharmacy Pre-Opening Report (specific to your licence type) with supporting digital evidence.
 Click on the hyperlink or refer to the section titled “Pre-Opening Inspection Report and Digital Evidence” under “Opening a Pharmacy” in the Pharmacy Licensure Guide for the forms and documents needed.

 A copy of the pharmacy’s business licence issued to the new location if not submitted in step 1